 Low-carbon footbridge contest

-National Highways launches design contest to secure the low-carbon future of footbridges
+We've launched a design contest to secure the low-carbon future of footbridges.

 We are seeking innovative designs for a low-carbon footbridge that could be used on the Lower Thames Crossing and across the wider road network.